Download the Guidelines

 Part 2 - Media Format Profiles

 This document describes DLNA Media Format profiles applicable to the DLNA Device Classes.
 Media Format profiles are defined for each of the following media classes: Audio, Image, and AV.
-In addition, Profile ID values that identify media collections and printer XHTML documents are also introduced.
+In addition, Profile ID values that identify media collections were also introduced.

 It is envisioned that in the home network environment, devices will be capable of exchanging content items that originate from different sources.
 Content items will typically come encoded in different formats.
 The term "format" designates the compression and encoding tools utilized to generate the binary instance of a content item, which will be eventually exchanged over the home network using streaming or file transfer protocols.
 Examples of formats include MPEG-2, MPEG-4, WMV and others for video; or MP3, AAC, WMA and others for audio.